fdanilogamu/fdanilogamu.github.io/0-experience/twl.md

 I learned how to:

-- Guide many teams without micromanaging them
+- Guide many teams while preserving their autonomy
 - Create clarity in a fast-moving work environment
 - Communicate honestly with executives and frontline teams
 - Handle pressure while staying organized